Famous French Painters

 Other places to visit in France:

-After the Musée Matisse in Nice you can enjoy the beautiful French Riviera beaches
+In Nice, after visiting the Musée Matisse, you can enjoy the beautiful French Riviera beaches

 Tourist attractions in France